OpenRG/US-ITC/README.md

 This training is intended to provide Economists at the USITC with instructions on advanced modeling and data management techniques in Python.
 Participants will learn skills and to use tools that will make their code more efficient and better able to leverage the USITC’s high speed computational environment.
 A portion of the training will include a code review (see module 1e), where Commission staff will provide a dataset and code for a sample model and the class will work through revising the code to make it more efficient.

+## Daily Schedule ##

+The training will be held from 9:00am to 5:30pm each day.
+The schedule will include a lunch break from 12:00pm to 1:30pm.
+We'll take a 15 minute break in the morning and afternoon.
+Jason will hold "office hours" from 4:30pm to 5:30pm each day for participants to ask questions or get help with their code.

 ## Course Schedule and Topics ##